 Search advertising is a great way to get your brand, products and services in front of your desired audience at the right time.
-By undertaking extensive keyword research, we are able to highlight areas of opportunity for your business where there is the potential to generate new customers/clients.
+By undertaking extensive keyword research, we are able to highlight areas of opportunity for your business and highlight any potential to generate new customers/clients.
 To improve the effectiveness of our search campaigns, we ensure that we maximise the visibility of the ads.
-We do this by combining effective ad copy with additional search ad tools such as ad extensions & ad customisers.
+We do this by combining effective ad copy with additional search ad tools such as ad extensions and ad customisers.

-We are always on the lookout for new & innovative ways to maximise client potential & help your products stand out amongst competitors.
+As a creative PPC agency, we are always on the lookout for new and innovative ways to maximise client potential and help your products stand out amongst competitors.
 Utilising Smart Shopping for our clients has enabled us to take shopping to the next level.
-Smart Shopping integrates Google’s machine learning algorithms & user data to help push products to those most likely to convert.
+Smart Shopping integrates Google’s machine learning algorithms and user data to help push products to those most likely to convert.

-Additionally, our use of new Google features such as Custom Intent audiences allows us to stay ahead of the game, by creating unique groups based on their search activity & intent.
-Partnering this granular targeting method with relevant & engaging creatives is our recipe for success!
+Additionally, our use of new Google features such as Custom Intent audiences allows us to stay ahead of the game, by creating unique groups based on their search activity and intent.
+Partnering this granular targeting method with relevant and engaging creatives is our recipe for success!

 By creating granular audiences for specific user behaviours, we are able to retarget these users to ensure a more personalised ad.
 This ultimately can help with improving the retention rate and bringing the consumer back into the conversion funnel.
-Here at Cedarwood, do this in many ways, For example we use RLSA for search, dynamic remarketing for Shopping & Display Remarketing within the Display Network.
+Here at Cedarwood, we do this in many ways; for example, we use RLSA for search, and dynamic remarketing for Shopping and Display Remarketing within the Display Network.

 PPC or ‘pay-per-click’ is a form of digital marketing used to drive traffic to a given website.
-PPC marketing is most commonly practiced on search engine platforms such as Google or Bing, however, in recent years, PPC marketing on social platforms such as Facebook & LinkedIn, has seen tremendous growth.
+PPC marketing is most commonly practised on search engine platforms such as Google or Bing.
+However, in recent years, PPC marketing on social platforms such as Facebook & LinkedIn, has seen tremendous growth.

-PPC is important due to a number of reasons.
+PPC is important for a number of reasons.
 Firstly, given the exponential growth of the internet and the shift to digital business, customers, clients, users, and potential prospects are now more reachable than ever.
 A small, independent artist no longer has to limit themselves to their local community, and can instead push their products in front of millions of users around the world.
 The playing field has never before been so accessible, with web platforms allowing businesses to get online in a matter of hours.
-This increase in competition makes organic competition incredibly fierce and in some cases leaves marketers with no other option than to pay for exposure.
+This increase in competition makes organic competition incredibly fierce and, in some cases, leaves marketers with no other option than to pay for exposure.

 PPC is an extremely popular marketing method due to one’s ability to directly attribute a level of spend with a result.
-With pay-per-click, the advertiser only spends when a user clicks the ad and so in theory, the spend isn’t wasted.
+With pay-per-click, the advertiser only spends when a user clicks the ad and so, in theory, the spend isn’t wasted.
 In this context, you have been successful in bringing the customer off the street and into your store.
-PPC is undoubtedly more complex than this, marketers around the world work to target their PPC efforts perfectly to bring in customers and users that are most likely to convert.
-The strength of PPC here is one’s ability to test a wide variety of metrics, such as the user’s location or the users demographic to push advertising efforts to a smaller niche.
-In a world where data is incredibly invaluable, understanding your customer is more important than ever before, and PPC is a huge component in allowing marketers to target users based on their intent.
+PPC is undoubtedly more complex than this; marketers around the world work to target their PPC efforts perfectly to bring in customers and users that are most likely to convert.
+This is why hiring a PPC agency is valuable to your business – they know the ins and outs, have experience of what works in what industries, and can help to scale your business more quickly due to their extensive knowledge of the channel.
+The strength of PPC agencies here is their ability to test a wide variety of metrics, such as the user’s location or the users demographic, to push advertising efforts to a smaller niche and give you more time to focus on other important business tasks.
+In a world where data is invaluable, understanding your customer is more important than ever before, and PPC is a huge component in allowing marketers to target users based on their intent.

 A keyword’s ‘Quality Score‘ refers to a value out of 10 that Google attributes to a keyword based on a number of key variables;